 That’s a problem.
 When hackers find out that there’s a security vulnerability, they rush out to take advantage of it before everyone upgrades.
 The longer you take, the more at risk you are.

 So why don’t people update right away?

 “It might be strictly a matter of convenience and control,” said Pew’s Rainie.
-“Some people think, I want to do updates on my own time.
-Or, I don’t want to burn through the data on my data cap.”
+“Some people think, I want to do updates in my own time.
+Or, I don’t want to burn through to my data cap.”